Software and Documents

 Zaltair prank

-Zaltair was a prank done by Steve Wozniak.
-Very young Adam Schoolsky (later an Apple employee) helped him to pull of it at the West Coast Computer Faire.
-Of course, the Zaltair was a non-existing computer.
-It was comparing a fictional computer of MITS with many other computers.
+Zaltair was a prank pulled off by Steve Wozniak.
+A very young Adam Schoolsky (later an Apple employee) helped him execute it at the West Coast Computer Faire.
+Of course, the Zaltair was a non-existent computer.
+It was a parody of the fictional MITS computer compared with many other computers.

 Steve Wozniak loves jokes and pranks.
-At the First West Coast Computer Faire (1977) he had many copies of a handout advertising the fictional computer called Zaltair.
-Woz wrote, he had 20,000 copies.
+At the First West Coast Computer Faire (1977), he distributed many copies of a handout advertising the fictional computer called Zaltair.
+Woz wrote that he had 20,000 copies.
 Only a few still exist.
-MITS, the company building the Altair, obviously didn't like this brochure very much.
+MITS, the company that built the Altair, obviously didn't like this brochure very much.

-Woz didn't told Steve Jobs about this prank.
-Woz wrote in an article for the 'Digital Deli', that he told Steve Jobs the whole story four or five years later at dinner.
-Woz gave Jobs maybe 6 or more years later a framed handout as a birthday gift.
+Woz didn't tell Steve Jobs about this prank.
+He wrote in an article for the 'Digital Deli' that he told Steve Jobs the whole story four or five years later at dinner.
+Woz gave Jobs, maybe 6 or more years later, a framed handout as a birthday gift.

 Fun fact: If you take the first letter of every word in the fictional quote on the front page, you get 'Processor Technology'.